 - In addition to the clinical trials developed at St. Jude, the hospital uses protocols developed by the Children's Oncology Group (COG) and the Pediatric Brain Tumor Consortium (PBTC).
 Many St. Jude faculty members play key roles in developing clinical trials, which are conducted at centers across the United States.

 Contact the Brain Tumor Team any time, 24 hours a day, 7 days a week.

 Call our Brain Tumor Coordinator, Tabatha E. Doyle, RN:

 Associated Clinical Trials

-A Phase II Trial of Limited Surgery and Proton Therapy for Craniopharyngioma and Observation for Craniopharyngioma after Radical Resection
+A Phase II Trial of Intensity-Modulated Proton Therapy for Incompletely Resected Craniopharyngioma and Observation for Craniopharyngioma After Radical Resection

 - Diagnosis of craniopharyngioma